mobilejazz-contrib/PersistentModel-Android/README.md

 ### Classes

 - **`BaseObject`**: Superclass for your model objects.
 A `BaseObject` has a reference to its `ObjectContext` (that might be `NULL` if there is no context).
 Also, a `BaseObject` has a `key` attribute.
 This key wil uniquely identify the object in the persistent model.
 Therefore, this key must be unique among all other base objects.
+Also, `BaseObject` implements the interface `Serializable` to serialize its data into the persistent storage.
+Your subclasses attributes will be automatically serialized unless you add the `transient` decorator.

 - **`ObjectContext`**: Class that retains living instances of `BaseObjects`.
 An object context has an `iPersistentStore` (optionally), and will awake persisted objects from the persistent store when objects are requested.
 Also, when calling the method `save()`, the object context will save all objects to the persistent store (if available).